Common Social Media Marketing Mistakes

 • What am I trying to prove?

-These questions help you avoid looking like you are being more of a salesperson than someone trying to deliver value.
+These questions help you avoid looking like you are more of a salesperson than someone trying to deliver value.
 Instead, you are trying to improve your brand’s story without having to spend a dime on it.

 6. Not Tracking Your Analytics